-The future of Air Travel in a new age of technologyCigniti Technologies
+The Future of Air Travel in a New Age of TechnologyCigniti Technologies

 Listen on the go!

-The International Air Transport Association (IATA) has determined the technologies and factors that will define how aviation industry will shape up in its recent report on “Future of the Airline Industry 2035.”
+The International Air Transport Association (IATA) has determined the technologies and factors that will define how the aviation industry will shape up in its recent report on “Future of the Airline Industry 2035.”
 The report identified cybersecurity, robotics and automation, 3D printing, new manufacturing techniques, virtual reality, augmented reality, IoT, big data, alternative fuels and energy sources, new aircraft designs, alternative modes of rapid transit, and geospatial technology to be prominent in the future of the aviation sector.

+The introduction of a groundbreaking new technology in the aviation industry promises to revolutionize air travel, making it faster, safer, and more efficient than ever before.
 Let us try to get a picture of how the aviation sector will look like in the coming years:

 1. Artificial Intelligence